carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 >
 > In order to optimally access COGs it is best to align the blocksize of the file with the chunks employed when loading
 > the file.
 Open the blue-band asset ("B02") of a Sentinel-2 scene as a chunked `DataArray` object using a suitable
 > chunk size.
-Which elements do you think should be considered when choosing such value?
+Which elements do you think should be considered when choosing the chunk size?
 >
 > > ## Solution
 > > ~~~